 Lastly, the thesis statement guides the reader through the main argument in a piece of writing.
 These sentences identify relationships between the pieces of evidence or research that support your argument.
 (Developing a Thesis Statement, n.d.)

 A research project’s thesis statement works similarly to the research hypothesis, in the sense that both address the research question.
 However, the thesis statement and research hypothesis serve different functions.
-The thesis statement is a short, direct statement that summarizes the main point or argument of a research paper, study, or academic essay.
+The thesis statement is a short, direct statement that summarizes the main point or argument of a research paper, thesis paper, study, or academic essay.
 The thesis statement can be seen in quantitative, qualitative, and mixed research methods.

 Meanwhile, a research hypothesis is a statement that can be proved or refuted based on the results of the study’s research design.
 It is more commonly used in experimental research.
 Depending on research methodologies and the types of research design, the hypothesis proposes or predicts a relationship between two or more variables.